• Skip to main content

 For an aesthetic look, I left the tail on the shrimp.
 Remove the tail if you feel it’s messy to eat shrimp with the tail.
 If you can’t get large shrimp use medium-sized shrimp.
 Avoid using small shrimps.

-• Seasoning for shrimp – to give it a southern taste I prefer to use Cajun seasoning for shrimp.
+• Seasoning for shrimp – to give it a southern taste I prefer to use Cajun seasoning, you may also use creole seasoning for shrimp.
 The shrimp is coated in Cajun seasoning and seared in bacon fat to perfection.

 • Bacon – use good bacon, thinner crispy bacon is my preference.
 You can use thick bacon slices for a meaty bite.